KernCore91/-SC-Insurgency-Weapons-Project/README.md

 as_command ins2.bm_startmoney <value>
 ```

+#### Replacement Map Scripts

-It also includes specific replacement map scripts, which when added to the maps supported, will allow you to replace the default weapons and ammo that are spawned by the map with the Insurgency Weapons included in this release.
+This project also includes replacement map scripts made for specific maps and map series, which will allow you to replace the default weapons and ammo that are spawned by the map with the Insurgency Weapons included in this release.
 The maps that currently support this optional feature are:
 * auspices
 * sc_toysoldiers